sleepyOwl14/proximax-bc-docs/docs/protocol/transaction.md

 ## Fees

 Transactions have an associated cost.
-This cost is necessary to provide an incentive for the [harvesters](./harvesting.md) who secure the network and run the infrastructure.
+This cost is necessary to provide an incentive for the [validator](./validating.md) who secure the network and run the infrastructure.

 The fee associated with a transaction primarily depends on the transaction’s size.
-The effective fee is the product of the size of the transaction, and a fee multiplier set by the harvester.
+The effective fee is the product of the size of the transaction, and a fee multiplier set by the validator.
 The node owner can configure the latter value to all positive values, including zero.

 > effective_fee = transaction::size * block::fee_multiplier

 A sender of a transaction must specify during the transaction definition a `max_fee`, meaning the maximum fee the account allows to spend for this transaction.

-If the `effective_fee` is smaller or equal to the `max_fee`, the harvester can opt to include the transaction in the block.
+If the `effective_fee` is smaller or equal to the `max_fee`, the validator can opt to include the transaction in the block.
 The `fee_multiplier` is stored in the [block header](./block.md#blockheader), permitting to resolve which was the effective fee paid for every transaction included.

-The harvesting nodes can decide their transaction inclusion strategy:
+The validating nodes can decide their transaction inclusion strategy:

 - **Prefer-oldest**: Preferred for networks with high transaction throughput requirements.
 Include first the oldest transactions.
 - **Minimize-fees**: Philanthropic nodes.
 Include first transactions that other nodes do not want to include.